FernGully: The Last Rainforest: Production

 Producer Wayne Young said that his passion for the environment was his motivation for making the film, saying that the film was "blatantly environmental, although we have gone to a lot of trouble to avoid preaching.
 We also want it to be viewed as entertainment."
 The inspiration for FernGully came from stories written by his former wife, Diana Young.
 Diana first wrote the story of FernGully fifteen years before the film's release.
 Wayne said that the couple planned a film adaptation for five years, then spent "seven years of dreaming and hustling, followed by another three years of production".
 Wayne stated that their dream was not possible until the success of Walt Disney Feature Animation's 1989 film, The Little Mermaid, which helped bring popularity back to animation.
 Hand-drawn scenes in the film were complemented by computer animation, which was used to create elements, such as flocks of birds that would have taken much longer to traditionally animate.
 Kroyer stated that 40,000 frames of computer-generated graphics were used in the film, and that the use of such animation halved the production time.
 Most of the film's $24 million budget was spent on the animation and the soundtrack.
-FernGully is the first 20th Century Fox animated film to use digital ink and paint.

 The film marked Robin Williams's first animation role, with the character Batty Koda being created specifically for him.
 Williams provided fourteen hours of improvised lines for the part, which had been originally conceived as an eight-minute role.
 Director Bill Kroyer was so impressed with the voice work that he ended up tripling the screen time given to the character.
 Williams would provide the voice of the Genie in Disney's Aladdin later in the year, receiving critical acclaim.
 Williams had already agreed to voice Batty Koda before being approached to do Aladdin.
 Jeffrey Katzenberg, then-chairman of Walt Disney Studios, tried to force Williams to withdraw from FernGully, on the grounds that he did not want him voicing two animated characters around the same time, but Williams refused.
 According to Wayne Young, Disney repeatedly interfered with the production of FernGully, twice taking over spaces that the producers had rented, by offering to pay more.
 When the producers eventually set up a studio in a former brewery in the San Fernando Valley, Disney attempted to purchase it.
 Katzenberg declined to comment on the issue when approached by Vanity Fair in 2017.
 The voice cast of FernGully agreed with the film's message, and worked for scale wages.
 The film marked the first time that both members of Cheech & Chong had worked together in six years, with the two voicing beetle brothers, Stump and Root.
 Cheech Marin said that "it was just like old times, but we only worked for two or three hours, had a pizza and split".